-This old Red Cross cabin was the first canteen to be built at a railroad station in the United States.
-IT was built in the early part of 1918.
-When trainload after trainload of soldiers came through El Reno, it was here that during their short stop they were fed, given cigarettes, writing paper, and shown much hospitality.
+This was the first Red Cross Canteen in the United States.
+It was erected in 1918, close to where the Rock Island Depot now stands.
+The canteen, which served over 50,000 persons during WWI, became a proto-type for other canteens.
+When trainload after trainload of soldiers came through El Reno, it was here that they were fed, given cigarettes, writing paper, and shown much hospitality.
 Women who served, during the war, at the canteen were: Mesdames L.G.
 Adams, G.A.
 Barnard, R.B.
 Cobbs, Julia Covalt, C.D.
 Dowell, E. Ewing, J.E.
 Gallagher, Harry Morris, Lee Rohde, E.R.
 Woodhouse, Miss.
 Ethel Dowell, and Miss Lydia Woodhouse.
 All of them were members of the T.B.A.
-(Twelve Best Associates) club the T.B.A. was organized when these women were school chums together several years before and when the Canteen was built they were chartered to operate it.
+(Twelve Best Associates) club the T.B.A. was organized when these women were school chums together several years before and when the Canteen was built, they were chartered to operate it.

 Credit for the construction of the canteen goes to a group of Rock Island Carmen, who gave their labor after regular work hours.
 This group was George Briggs, C.T.
 Brown, C.R.
 Watson, Sam Smith, Dan Briggs, George Milner, Jim Milner, Lester Stines, John Stines, W.W.
 Walker, S.A.
 Dellinger, A.C.
 Power, Fred Milbradt, E.W.
 Burnes, Dave Welch, John Story, C.E.
 Jones, J.M.
 Slade, A. Wilhoit, A.C.
 Clements, A.D.
 Koener, L.K.
 Stout, L.J.
 Lewin, John Stafford, L.R.
 Moore, John Hunnicut, B.E.
 Roseberry, E.F.
 Schnug, H.I.
 Brown, Dennis Onan, J.R.
 Rutledge, W.R.
 Hill, H.T.
 Farris, and Fate Walker.